 - Stay with your child during the episode to make sure they are safe.
 You may want to try talking to them calmly, but remember that children having a night terror generally won’t recognise you or respond to comforting.

-- When they settle down, you can gently direct them back to bed (if necessary) and stay with them until they return to a peaceful sleep.
+- Gently direct them back to bed (if necessary) when they settle down, and stay with them until they return to a peaceful sleep.